Spotted wing drosophila (SWD) is a vinegar fly that can lay eggs in fruit as it ripens; thus, larvae (maggots) may be present in the fruit by harvest.

 Unlike publications for experienced producers, the Agricultural Alternatives fact sheets are developed for those less familiar with the enterprise.
 Each fact sheet contains information on marketing, production, enterprise budgeting, and resource requirements to help users make a balanced evaluation of the enterprise for their operation.

-Use this document to calculate organic nutrient source applications based on your soil test and compost test.
+Use this worksheet to calculate organic nutrient source applications based on your soil test and compost test.

 We all know the benefits of plastic mulch.
 Not only does it keep the weeds down, it warms up the soil giving us earlier (and more) tomatoes, peppers, eggplants and other heat loving veggies.
 But it costs us.
 Farmers estimate it costs $25-100 an acre for labor and disposal of plastic mulch.
 A possible alternative to black plastic mulch is biodegradable film mulches that look and act much like black plastic, but instead of ripping them up in the fall, you till them into the soil and the microbes degrade the material, leaving you a clean field in the spring.